 Knowledge of the molecular mechanisms underlying the interaction between Heterobasidion spp. and the biocontrol fungus, P. gigantea, is unfortunately still insufficient.
 There is no evidence of a host genotype or tree species with full resistance to Heterobasidion spp.
 [4].
 According to Duxbury et al. [48], who studied the phenomenon of host-pathogen coevolution, genetic variation in susceptibility to infection in natural populations increases as a result of selection by pathogens.
 On the other hand, genetic variation of pathogens also increases, so that virulence adapts to host population genetics.
 The most recent ancestor of the genus Heterobasidion is estimated to have appeared approximately 160 mya, at the same time as gymnosperms differentiated.
-The ancestral split into two Heterobasidion groups: „Pine” – H. annosum/H. irregulare Garbel. & Otrosina and „Spruce”- H. parviporum Niemelä & Korhonen / H. abietinum Niemelä & Korhonen / H.occidentale Otrosina & Garbel., occurred approximately 75-85 mya [49].
+The ancestral split into two Heterobasidion groups: „Pine” – H. annosum/H. irregulare Garbel. & Otrosina and „Spruce”- H. parviporum / H. abietinum Niemelä & Korhonen / H.occidentale Otrosina & Garbel., occurred approximately 75-85 mya [49].

 Studies on the genetic diversity of H. parviporum and H. annosum have shown that these species have generally low intraspecies genetic diversity [50].
 Lower genetic stability of H. parviporum was explained as a result of greater gene flow or a recent bottleneck incident.
 More interestingly, a significant increase in genetic variability was observed within geographically isolated populations of a given Heterobasidion species [50,51].
 In research concerning the genetic diversity of H. abietinum, Zamponi et al. [52] and Luchi et al. [53] found similar results.
 According to that research, Heterobasidion species evolution and hence genetic diversity is strongly related to the history of post‐glacial redistribution from fragmented populations and isolated refugia of their main host species [53].
-During the ice age, Norway spruce [P. abies (L.) H. Karst] found refuge in southern Russia, in the Balkans and, to a small degree in southern Italy [54,55].
+During the ice age, Norway spruce persisted in refugia, in southern Russia, in the Balkans and, to a small degree in southern Italy [54,55].
 Holocene recolonisation of spruce, and also probably H. parviporum, resulted in formation of three main domains: the Baltico-Nordic, the Hercyno-Carpathian and the Alpine [56].
 The vast majority of spruce in Southern Poland comes from the Alpine and Hercyno-Carpathian refugia, while northeastern Poland and the Scandinavian peninsula are covered mostly by the Baltico-Nordic population.
 Recolonisation of spruce in Europe took place much later than pine, as shown by pollen records of spruce in Scandinavia that are ca. 2000 years old, while Scots pine (Pinus sylvestris L.) was present in the area for almost 9000 years [57,58].
 This is reflected in the levels of genetic diversity for H. annosum s.s. (population in equilibrium) and H. parviporum (lower genetic stability).

 The significant inter- and intraspecific genetic diversity of Heterobasidion, resulting from host evolution and glaciation/post-glaciation events, may help explain why despite the high genetic diversity of P. gigantea [13,36,37,59], pathogen biocontrol may not always be successful.